Rstraney/IDS-6145-Final-Project/README.md

 **Rachel Notes:
 - Can we combine a queue (discrete-based) with agent based model?
 For example, our agents would be visitor groups... with attributes (family vs adults, avg age, etc.).
 Then we can simulate transportation for different types of visitor groups.
 Thoughts?
 **
+** Mike Comments: This is a more accurate route to go b/c more people don't go to Disney by themselves, as it what would be modeled if we didn't give attributes of say family size, everyone would be a size of 1.  it would be interesting to see how this affects travel time.

+**The work you did on gathering the papers was very thorough, and seem like good reads for this project.

 Although there are several approaches to simulating foot traffic and movement throughout an amusement park, our team has elected to develop a discrete-event based model to address the said research topic.
 As described in the Model section, there are assumptions and parameters that need to be estimated to develop a meaningful simulation.
 Specifically, resources mentioned above and others will assist us in identifying the following:
 - Daily park attendance by way of the parking lot (this may be estimated by total parking spots)